Vector-relation configurations and plabic graphs: Configurations on plabic graphs

 It is convenient at this point to introduce an alternate representation of zigzag paths known as strands.
 A strand is obtained from a zigzag by taking each turn of the zigzag and replacing it with an arc connecting the midpoints of two edges involved.
 Based on the zigzag rules, the arc appears to go clockwise around a white vertex and counterclockwise around a black vertex.
 The \emph{strand} is obtained by combining all arcs of a zigzag as well as small pieces at the beginning and end to connect it to the boundary of the disk.
 The strands together form an \emph{alternating strand diagram}, one example of which is given in Figure \ref{fig:strand}.
 Note that strand number $i$ begins slightly clockwise relative to boundary vertex $i$.
 An intersection of zigzags as defined previously translates to an intersection in the usual sense of strands.

 Each region of an alternating strand diagram has boundary oriented clockwise, counterclockwise, or in an alternating manner, and the region corresponds respectively to a white vertex, black vertex, or face of $G$.
 Use the notations $S_w$, $S_b$, and $S_F$ to denote the set of strands that the region in the strand diagram associated to $w$, $b$, or $F$ lies to the left of.
 For $F$ a face, this definition agrees with the previously given zigzag one.

-To avoid strands all together, one could define $S_w$ and $S_b$ in terms of zigzags as well, with the caveat that the black vertices of a zigzag are considered to be on its left while its white vertices are not.
+\begin{remark} To avoid strands altogether, one could define $S_w$ and $S_b$ in terms of the face labels via $S_w = \cap_F S_F$ and $S_b = \cup_F S_F$ where both formulas range over all faces containing the vertex in question. \end{remark}

 \begin{proposition} Let $F$ be a face of $G$, $b \in B$, and $w \in W$. \begin{itemize} \item $|S_F| = k$, $|S_w| = k-1$, and $|S_b| = k+1$. \item If $b$ and $w$ are on the boundary of $F$ then $S_w \subseteq S_F \subseteq S_b$. \end{itemize} \end{proposition}